 - Professor: David Wyatt, M.S.

-The Field Ecology Certificate program provides the student with the training and education necessary to succeed in governmental agency and private businesses/non-profits that provide field ecology services.
-The students will have the opportunity to learn ecological field methods including identification of flora and fauna, quantitative assessment methods, wetland delineations, regulatory processes, restoration ecology, and geographic information systems.
+The Field Ecology Certificate program provides the student with the training and education necessary to succeed in government agencies, private businesses, and non-profits that provide field ecology services.
+Students will have the opportunity to learn ecological field methods including identification of flora and fauna, quantitative assessment methods, wetland delineations, regulatory processes, restoration ecology, and geographic information systems.
 In addition to field methods, students will receive education in general ecological principles.

-The Field Ecology Certificate can fulfill the needs of agencies and private businesses/non-profits for entry-level ecological/environmental technicians and field biologists.
-Entry-level jobs can be found in governmental resource agencies at the federal, state, and local levels and in private environmental consulting businesses and private non-profit environmental organizations.
+The Field Ecology Certificate can fulfill the needs of agencies and private businesses, and non-profits for entry-level ecological and environmental technicians and field biologists.
+Entry-level jobs can be found in government resource agencies at the federal, state, and local levels and in private environmental consulting businesses and private non-profit environmental organizations.
 This certificate program will provide advancement opportunities to those currently employed in the environmental and resource professions.
 In addition to updating of job skills, this certificate will provide new training and education opportunities for returning and continuing students.